 Navigating the notoriously difficult southern Maine section of the Appalachian Trail proved to be a slow but steady challenge this week.
 Wet, rocky and rooty footing coupled with soggy misty days made for more tedious terrain to travel.

-Cautiously advancing through the muddy miles I still racked up plenty of scrapes and bruises.
+Cautiously advancing through the muddy miles, I still racked up plenty of scrapes and bruises.
 One morning after slipping and falling I rose to collect myself and immediately was stung by a bee.
 “Great!”
 Slowing my pace improved my confidence but didnt prevent further scuffs and dings.
-Gravity plus mud makes for a constant struggle to stay vertical.
+Gravity plus mud make for a constant struggle to stay vertical.

-Mid way through the week the weather turned dryer as the heat returned again.
+Mid-way through the week the weather turned drier as the heat returned again.
 Even though there wasn’t rain from the sky, my excess sweat precipitation still managed to leave me dripping wet from head to toe.
-My shoes in particular took a smelly beating as the perspired droplets trickled down my torso and legs funneling nicely into my trail runners.
+My shoes in particular took a smelly beating as the perspired droplets trickled down my torso and legs, funneling nicely into my trail runners.
 I was quite pleased to swap them out for a new pair when my mom met me for a resupply at Grafton Notch and brought a local favorite (George’s Italians) for some trail magic lunch.

-The next morning’s hike through the infamous Mahoosuc Notch “the most difficult mile of the AT” actually was a fun experience.
+The next morning’s hike through the infamous Mahoosuc Notch, “the most difficult mile of the AT”, actually was a fun experience.
 At times it was akin to bouldering at a rock gym.
-Trekking poles tucked away in my bag I was hoisting myself up and over pickup truck sized rocks.
-Points were I had to remove my pack and required a fellow hiker Gandalf to help pass my bag through an opening no larger than a manhole cover and down into a crevice in order to proceed further along the trail.
+Trekking poles tucked away in my bag, I was hoisting myself up and over pickup truck sized rocks.
+Points where I had to remove my pack and required a fellow hiker Gandalf to help pass my bag through an opening no larger than a manhole cover and down into a crevice in order to proceed further along the trail.